 For more information contact

-Ahlberg said tornados can happen anytime of the year, but April, May and June historically have the most tornado activity.
-He said tornados are most likely to occur between 4 and 9 p.m.
+Davidsaver said while tornados can happen anytime of the year, history shows April, May and June have the most tornado activity.
+He added the peak timeframe for tornados is 4 to 9 p.m.

-This test includes the testing of outdoor warning sirens.
-Ahlberg said residents should not rely on these sirens as a substitute for an indoor warning.
-He said local weather reports and the NOAA all-hazards radio supply the best, most immediate information.
-The outdoor warning sirens are designed to be the final warning to seek cover immediately.
+This drill will include activation of Lancaster County's outdoor warning sirens.
+Davidsaver cautioned that residents should not rely on these sirens for an indoor warning.
+He said local weather reports and the NOAA all-hazards radio supply the best, most current information.
+The outdoor warning sirens are designed to be the final warning to seek shelter immediately.

 For more information on severe weather preparedness, visit lancaster.ne.gov (keyword: emergency).
 Follow us on Twitter at LancasterCoEMA.